Geodesic structure of spacetime near singularities: Geodesic and causal structure near singularity

 The equi-geodesic surfaces are defined as surfaces $\Omega(p,\mathscr{P})=$ const. about a spacetime point $\mathscr{P}$.
 These surfaces constitute a fundamental geometric structure which has been extensively explored in \cite{Stargen:2015hwa}\cite{Kothawala:2013maa}.
 We will now consider the behaviour of these equi-geodesic surface $\Sigma(\kappa)$ defined by $\{p \ | \ \Omega(p,P)=-\kappa \ ,\ p \in \mathcal{M}\}$ in a FLRW spacetime with one of the points of world function $\Omega$ anchored at $P=(T, X, Y, Z)$.
 The equations for $\Sigma(\kappa)$ and lightcones are given by,

 We plot the set of Eqs. \eqref{eq:Sigma_def_eq:lightcone_def} in the vicinity of the singularity $\mathscr{P}$ about different points $P$ translated in time to study the causal structure near the singularity.
 Since FLRW spacetime is homogeneous, we consider $X, Y, Z=0$ without loss of generality.
 The light cones flatten out in the FLRW case as seen from Fig. \ref{fig:equi-geodesic_surface} (left).
-We find a contrasting behavior for Schwarzschild geometry, as is evident from Fig. \ref{fig:equi-geodesic_surface} (right), which shows light cones drawn at different points $P$ along the radial infalling geodesic of a point particle in the vicinity of the Schwarzschild singularity.
-The light cones begin to shrink and converge as we approach the Schwarzschild singularity along the \emph{contracting} dimension.
-The Schwarzschild metric in Kasner form is given by,
+We find a contrasting behavior for Schwarzschild geometry, as is evident from Fig. \ref{fig:equi-geodesic_surface} (right), which shows light cones drawn at different points $P$ along the radial infalling geodesic of a point particle in the vicinity of the Schwarzschild singularity begin to shrink and converge as we approach the singularity along the \emph{contracting} dimension.\\

-Where $\tau_{\circ}$ is the proper time of a radial infalling observer and $z=t$ is the Schwarzschild time, which becomes \emph{spacelike} inside the black hole.\\ The equi-geodesic surfaces can be locally characterized by their extrinsic curvature $K$ as demonstrated by one of the author in \cite{Stargen:2015hwa}.
-We now use the $\mathcal{O}(\ell^{2})$ expression for the world function of FLRW metric to derive an explicit expression for the extrinsic curvature $K_{ab}$ for $\Omega=\text{constant}$ surfaces in this spacetime.
+To complement this causal characterization of spacetime, we now turn to a geometric description based on equi-geodesic surfaces, whose asymptotic structure is governed by the light cones.
+The equi-geodesic surfaces can be locally characterized by their extrinsic curvature $K$ as demonstrated by one of the authors in \cite{Stargen:2015hwa}.
+We use the $\mathcal{O}(\ell^{2})$ expression for the world function of the FLRW metric to derive an explicit expression for the extrinsic curvature $K_{ab}$ for $\Omega=\text{constant}$ surfaces in this spacetime.
 The normal $n_{a}$ to the $\Omega=-\kappa=\textrm{constant}$ surface is defined as,